devoto13/in-memory-web-api/README.md

 # angular2 in-memory-web-api
 An in-memory web api for Angular 2 demos and tests.

+**NOTE** This version contains PRs not merged into main repo for ages, build process cleanups and some tweaks for my own needs.

 See usage in the Angular.io
 [Server Communication](https://angular.io/docs/ts/latest/guide/server-communication.html) chapter.